Lindy McDaniel

 Lyndall Dale McDaniel (December 13, 1935 – November 14, 2020), known as Lindy McDaniel, was an American professional baseball pitcher who had a 21-year career in Major League Baseball from 1955 to 1975.
 During his career, he witnessed approximately 3,500 major league games (not including spring training), had more than 300 teammates, and played under eight different managers.
 He attended the University of Oklahoma and Abilene Christian College, then played with the St. Louis Cardinals, Chicago Cubs, and San Francisco Giants (all of the National League), and the New York Yankees and Kansas City Royals (both of the American League).
-He stood 6’3” and was listed at 195 lb.
+He stood 6 ft 3 in and was listed at 195 lb.
 (88kg).
 McDaniel was a minister for the Church of Christ.

+Early life

+McDaniel was born on December 13, 1935, in Hollis, Oklahoma.
+He was named after Charles Lindbergh, and had two brothers and one sister.
+His brother Von McDaniel would go on to pitch for the St. Louis Cardinals, and another brother Kerry Don "Butch" McDaniel pitched in minor league baseball.
+Their father Newell McDaniel was an accomplished tennis player.
+College football Hall of Fame coach Darrell Royal was his cousin.

+McDaniel attended the University of Oklahoma for one year, on a basketball scholarship, and also played baseball.
+His father Newell and mother Ada Mae (Burk) McDaniel were deeply observant Christians, and his mother did not go along easily with allowing her son to enter the world of professional baseball when he was being pursued by professional baseball teams.

 Baseball career

-McDaniel was named to the National League All-Star team in 1960.
-He led the league in saves in 1959 (16), 1960 (27), and 1963 (22).
-He was named The Sporting News Reliever of the Year for the National League in 1960 (the award's inaugural year) as a member of the St. Louis Cardinals, and in 1963 as a member of the Chicago Cubs.

-With the New York Yankees in 1970, he amassed a career-high 29 saves, tying the franchise record set by Luis Arroyo in 1961.

-His brother, Von, was also a major league pitcher.
-His other brother, Kerry, played in the minor leagues.